niuguy/gocontrib/Readme.md

 ## Contribution

-Contributions are welcome.
-Please open an issue or a pull request.
+As you can tell from the name ;)s contributions are warmly welcome! feel free to open an issue or submit pull request.